 Ever since I first saw the cover of Georgianna Lane’s book Paris in Bloom when it was first released back in 2017, I was instantly enchanted.
 It’s been on my bedside table ever since (along with my books on Chanel) and no matter how many times I scan through the pages I always feel inspired.
-Whether it’s the fact that there is so many pink blooms (my favorite color) or the fact that its set in the city I want to visit the most, Paris in Bloom remains one the favorite books in my ever growing collection.
+Whether it’s the fact that there is so many pink blooms (my favorite color) or the fact that it’s set in the city I want to visit the most, Paris in Bloom remains one of the favorite books in my ever-growing collection.

 My parents were passionate amateur photographers and we always had cameras around the house.
 I began taking photos when I was about eight so photography has always been a part of my life.